sf-mud-turtles-2015/intro-to-oop/readme.md

 - State, data, attributes, or properties of objects are represented as instance variables.
 Instance variables of a class are only accessible indirectly, through methods
 - Behavior, or things and object can do, are represented as methods
 - State as nouns, behavior as verbs
-- Calling a method on an object can be thought of as sending a message to an object
+- We can think of calling a method on an object can be thought of as sending a message to an object
 ```ruby
 class Teapot
     def initialize capacity_in_cups